 North Atlanta High School is a public high school in Atlanta.
-The principal of North Atlanta High School is Dr. H. E. "Gene" Taylor, whose e-mail is email@example.com.
-1,240 children attend North Atlanta High School and identify mostly as Black, non-Hispanic; Asian/Pacific Islander; and Multiracial.
+The principal of North Atlanta High School is Dr. H. E. "Gene" Taylor, who can be contacted at email@example.com.
+1,240 students attend North Atlanta High School and are mostly Black, non-Hispanic; Multiracial; and White, non-Hispanic.
 5% of the North Atlanta High School students are "limited in English proficiency."
-60% of the 1,240 students here are classified as "economically disadvantaged", and 52% get reduced lunch prices.
+60% of the 1,240 students here are classified as "economically disadvantaged", and 49% get reduced lunch prices.
 The student to teacher ratio at North Atlanta High School is 14:1.
 Atlanta Girls School is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts

 - Drawing painting

 - Theater drama

 - Video film production